 We are now in a world in which things happen faster and faster.
 For that reason, looking at stock trends makes less and less sense because they reverse too quickly.
 The example stated here may be simple, but it may just as well speak for the fortune of far more complex models.

-I am buying stocks completely independent of the current cycle.
-I may not make more money than the average investor, but, at least I get the market returns and all that without the large trading costs and consulting fees - and, more importantly, without all of the work associated with following each cycle.
+Dr. Stern is buying stocks completely independent of the current cycle.
+He may not make more money than the average investor, but, at least he gets the market returns and all that without the large trading costs and consulting fees - and, more importantly, without all of the work associated with following each cycle.